mikepfrank/GLaDOS/src/README.md

 This package provides a set of modules that provide useful infrastructure for implementing any complex multithreaded system in Python.
 In GLaDOS, we use this infrastructure to *e.g.* communicate between the major subsystems of GLaDOS and the various auxilliary threads and "processes" running within GLaDOS, as well as to external applications.
 This facility includes:

-1. Convenient decorators such as `@singleton` and `@classproperty`,
+1. Convenient decorators such as `@singleton` and `@classproperty` (`decorators` module),
-2. advanced logging support (`logmaster` module),
+2. Advanced logging support (`logmaster` module),
-3. 'flags' for synchronization,
+3. Flags for synchronization (`flag` module),
-4. 'desques' for inter-thread communication,
+4. Double-ended synchronous queues for inter-thread communication (`desque` module),
-5. 'heart' module for liveness monitoring,
+5. The 'heart' module for liveness monitoring,
-6. 'worklist' module for inter-thread handoffs,
+6. The 'worklist' module for inter-thread execution handoffs,
-7. time/date and time zone support modules,
+7. Time/date and time zone support (`time` module),
-8. TCP/IP-based communication support, and
+8. TCP/IP-based communication support (`communicator` module), and
-9. other generally useful utilities and services to be added as needed.
+9. Miscellaneous other generally useful utilities and services to be added as needed (see `utils` module).

 ### 14. Memory system ([`memory/`](memory "memory/ directory"))

 **[NOT YET IMPLEMENTED.]** This package implements a searchable long-term memory facility, which is maintained in the filesystem, in a directory hierarchy.
 In general, the data in the memory system may be organized as a database of event objects, but flat text files and file hierarchies may also be supported.

-Note that there is a plan to have a subconscious, subordinate "sub-mind" running in the background whose job it is to come up with interesting key words and phrases to search for in memory, browse the results from this search, and present them to the main AI's cognitive sphere in a sort of heads-up display, so that the main AI can be aware of relevant context to the present conversation from its archives.

 ### 15. Core cognitive system ([`mind/`](mind "mind/ directory"))